Mount Shasta Vista Thru Time

 Long and winding roads

-No such kind regard was felt among most of the aforementioned eighty percent of property holders constituting development's absentee membership.
+No such kind regard was ever felt among most of the eighty percent of property holders constituting the development's absentee membership.
 They were NOT enjoying the land.
-Many held onto deeds for decades, gritting their teeth and shelling out each year for upkeep of roads they never drove on lest lots be repossessed -- as countless hundreds indeed were over time.
-The churn rate created extra income for hired management processing seas of legal paperwork, plus realtors offering beleagured lots as land steals to often gullible land-hungry for easy commission fees.
+Many had now been holding onto their title deeds for decades, gritting their teeth, doubling down and shelling out each year for upkeep of roads they never drove on lest their land be repossessed -- as countless hundreds indeed were over time.
+This churn rate created extra income for the salaried management processing the sea of legal paperwork, driving up associations dues, plus quick commissions for expedient realtors who kept offering the embarrassment of beleaguered lots as land steals to the gullible, undiscriminating and land-hungry.

-Beginnings re-visited: ten-cent parcels with million-dollar views
+Beginnings re-visited: ten-cent parcels

 Seldom heard: a discouraging word

 ...and the saucers flew by-y-y all night

-Even if one was a hardline Viet Nam war hawk, hostile to emerging counterculture with its free-spirited ways, spirits ran high (no doubt sometimes aided and abetted by their own mind-alterer of choice, alcohol).
-And group’s buzz might’ve been further heightened by something quite extraordinary: unknowingly copping contact highs from parties aboard then-frequent UFOs sighted darting about the mountain around that time and nationally reported on.
+Even if one was a hard-line Nam war hawk, hostile to emerging counterculture, with its free-minded ways, spirits ran high...no doubt aided and abetted by their own mind-altering drug of choice, alcohol.
+And group’s buzz might’ve been further heightened by something quite extraordinary: unknowingly copping a contact high from parties aboard then-frequent UFOs that were sighted darting about the mountain around that time and nationally reported on.

-A fine place, by George
+A fine place by George